gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/GIJ-plus-Scriptrunner-gij-self-managed.md

 Create a pull request if an issue has been moved to CODE REVIEW status.

 ## Tutorial

 Further I'll demonstrate several things:
 * getting started with Scriptrunner plugin
 * a creation of a simple script retrieving list of commits associated with issue "TST-4"
+* a simple script logging number of files changed in each commit of issue "TST-4"
+* a script listing files changed in each commit of issue "TST-4"
 * a setup of issue workflow in a such way that if an OPEN issue has at least one git commit then it's moved to IN PROGRESS status

 ## Getting started with Scriptrunner plugin